turbot/steampipe-mod-azure-insights/README.md

 > [!IMPORTANT]
 > Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
 This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.

+An Azure dashboarding tool that can be used to view dashboards and reports across all of your Azure accounts.

 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-azure-insights/main/docs/images/azure_storage_account_dashboard.png)

 ## Overview